-Eid al Fitr (the Festival of Breaking the Fast), is one of the most important holidays celebrated by Muslims all over the world, marking the end of the fasting month of Ramadan and the beginning of the month of Shawwal.
+Eid al-Fitri is one of the most important holidays celebrated by Muslims all over the world, marking the end of the fasting month of Ramadan and the beginning of the month of Shawwal.

-In Saudi Arabia, Eid al Fitr begins with a small breakfast of something sweet, often dates.
+In Saudi Arabia, Eid al-Fitri begins with a small breakfast of something sweet, often dates.
 Next, Eid prayers are attended, and back at home, families feast on sweet dishes and give out gifts to children.
 It is also customary to put on perfume or cologne, don new clothes, and greet one another with “Eid Mubarak!”
 (Blessed Eid!) or “Eid Said!”
 (Happy Eid!).

 The main traditions of Eid al-Fitri are to gather at mosques for communal prayers and sermons and to give zakat that is most often given in the form of food to the poor.

 |2022||1 May to 4 May||Sun to Wed||Eid al-Fitr Holiday|